Renewing your Medicaid benefits

 Visit uhc.com/staycovered opens in a new tab to learn more about coverage options available.

 Choose how to renew

-Call your caseworker.
+Call your local MDHHS office.
 They can answer questions and have paperwork mailed to you.

 See your member benefits and other health plan details at myuhc.com/communityplan opens in a new tab